5ushh/5ushh/README.md

 ---

 ### 🧠 About Me
-I believe technology should extend what humans can do, not overshadow it.
+I believe technology should amplify human capability, not replace it.
 My goal is to craft systems that bring clarity to data, purpose to design, and empathy to every interaction.

 ---